Mkirwa24/se-assignment-8-pitching-a-software-project-Mkirwa24/README.md

 Understanding one's audience is crucial when pitching a software project because each group of stakeholders has different interests, priorities, and levels of technical understanding.
 Tailoring one's pitch to address these specific needs ensures that the message is clear, relevant, and compelling, thereby increasing the likelihood of gaining their support.

-Tailoring Your Pitch to Different Stakeholders
+Tailoring one's Pitch to Different Stakeholders
 1. Investors
 What They Care About:
 Return on investment (ROI)